 The number of hours it will take your lawyer to represent you is dependent on the complexity of your case, which is impacted by many things, for instance: How many witnesses are involved with your case who need to be investigated?
 Are there extensive records that need to be reviewed?
 How many unique legal issues exist in your case that must be researched?

 Your attorney’s hourly rate is dependent on many factors such as his experience level, reputation, and the market rate for NYC criminal defense attorneys.

 Although all attorneys know their hourly rates—even if that rate is used to determine a flat fee—most attorneys don’t advertise their rates or total costs, which makes it very difficult for people to determine how much an NYC criminal attorney costs.

 Unlike most attorneys, Cody believes that upfront pricing transparency is important, which is why he publishes his prices on his website.
 Transparency fosters a strong attorney-client relationship because clients know that their attorney isn’t playing fast and loose with their fees.

-For most cases, Cody lets his clients choose between flat fees or hourly billing for their legal costs.
+For most cases, Cody lets his clients choose between a flat fee or hourly fee for their legal costs.